Lilvutra/To-Trade-or-Not-to-Trade/README.md

 **When to use**: when you trust the regime detector fully and want strict specialisation.
 Each expert trains only on its own regime's data and cannot borrow patterns from others.
 This is the most interpretable mode — you can inspect each expert in isolation.

-**Downside**: at regime transition points (e.g. the market is shifting from QUIET_BEAR to PANIC_BEAR), the hard switch can produce discontinuous predictions.
+**Downside**: If regime detection is not accurate, this will cause false predictions and misinterpretations

 ---